ABOUT GEOINNO 2022

 Heads of the Local Committee

-- Andrea Morrison (Utrecht University, The Netherlands and Bocconi University, Italy)
+- Andrea Morrison (University of Pavia and Bocconi University, Italy)

 - Nicoletta Corrocher (Bocconi University, Italy)

 - Stefano Breschi (Bocconi University, Italy)